-Children’s Hospice Week is the only week in the year dedicated to raising awareness and funds for the 49,000 children across the UK living with life-limiting conditions, and the lifeline services that support them.
+For the Children: Children’s Hospice Week is the only week in the year dedicated to raising awareness and funds for children’s hospice and palliative care services across the UK, and the seriously ill children and young people they support.

 This year it’s taking place between 20-26 June 2022

 Children’s hospices provide vital support for children and young people with a life-limiting or life-threatening condition.
 Everything they do is #ForTheChildren – helping families make the most of their lives together, no matter how short.

 This year we’ll show how important each individual child is to the amazing local hospices who care for them, giving you the chance to do something incredible to show you care too.